Emu (ferry)

-Emu, later Brightside, was an iron-hulled paddle steamer that was built in Scotland in 1864 for use in Australia.
-For her first few years she worked on the Brisbane River and Moreton Bay.
-From 1868 she was a local ferry in Sydney Harbour.
-From 1902 she was a cargo ship.
+Emu, later Brightside, was an iron-hulled paddle steamer that was built in Scotland in 1864 for using in Australia.
+For her first few years, she worked on the Brisbane River and Moreton Bay.
+From 1868, she was a local ferry in Sydney Harbour.
+From 1902, she was a cargo ship.
 She was scrapped in Sydney in 1909.

 Building

 A. & J. Inglis built Emu in Pointhouse, Glasgow, launching her in March 1864.
-She was then dismantled and transport as a "knock-down ship" to be reassembled in Australia.
+She was then dismantled and transported as a "knock-down ship" to be reassembled in Australia.
 The steamship Platypus brought her in sections from Scotland to Queensland, where she was reassembled at Kangaroo Point, Brisbane.
 She was re-launched on 5 August 1865.